cymbycode/izemod/README.md

 # izemod
-This is a reupload of The old 1.13 Version of izemod, so people can create izemod 1.21+ out of it
+This is a reupload of The old 1.13 Version of izemod, if anyone needs it xd

 ![Console](https://i.ibb.co/d66YC0m/image.png "Console")